stephenjohnston/clj-sked/README.md

 # clj-sked
 Our goal is to create a high performance scheduler, written entirely in clojure.
 The project is actively being developed.
-As of right now, the scheduler is not yet functioning or complete.
+As of right now, the scheduler is functional, but it still needs some cleanup.
 Example usage:
 ```clojure
     user> (defn compute-answer [] 42) ;; the job I want to schedule